3 Silent Confidence Killers (and How to Fix Them)

 How to Fix It

 Start practicing confidence before you feel completely ready.
-That may sound backward, but that’s exactly how you build confidence.
+It may sound backward, but that’s exactly how you build confidence.

 You don’t wait until you’re confident to try new things.
 You become confident by trying new things.